-The Special Plan includes the service area planning divided in 7 areas, depending on the usage assigned to each.
-Such uses are configured in accordance with the uses set out in the General Urban Plan of Castellón, in order to facilitate the implementation of activities around the area of Castellón.
-Acces to the Customer Service (CS) for more information.
+The Special Plan divides the service area into seven areas, depending on the usage assigned to each one.
+These uses are configured in accordance with those set out in the Castellon General Urban Plan for the implementation of activities around the city of Castellon.
+SeeCustomer Service (CS) section for more information.